2025-26 Mavericks Depth Chart: Get to Know the Mavericks Starting Lineup, Full Mavericks Roster

 Get to Know the Dallas Mavericks Front Office

 Mark Cuban sold his shares, and it seemed as if he had no control over the decision to trade Luka Doncic to the Lakers.
-Nico Harrison assumed that responsibility, and he currently leads the charge in Dallas management.
+Nico Harrison assumed that responsibility, and he previously was the GM, but the Mavs recently fired him.

 PositionStaff Member